Psychological/ADHD

 Attention Deficit Hyperactivity Disorder (ADHD) is a neurodevelopmental disorder affecting children, teens, and adults.
 ADHD affects 10 percent of all school-age children and symptoms first begin in childhood, continuing throughout the lifespan to varying degrees.
 Children with ADHD may be hyperactive and unable to control their impulses and/or they may have trouble sustaining their attention and are easily distracted.
 They often do understand what is expected of them but have difficulty following through.
 Of course, most children experiences such difficulties at times, but the difference is that children with ADHD experience these struggles chronically.

-Why is it important to get assessed for ADHD?
+Why is it important to get an ADHD assessment?

 Often times, children with undiagnosed ADHD are viewed as being unmotivated, lazy, unintelligent, or oppositional.
 Their struggles may not be understood by their teachers or parents.
 If you see the previously listed signs in your children, it is important to get them assessed by a psychologist.